 In particular, we know that many of our community mental health teams have long waiting lists and there are gaps between services.
 We also know that people find it difficult to access the services they need and to navigate their way around a system that offers support from many different sources, including GPs, health and social care providers, local authorities and the voluntary sector.
 Furthermore, we know that mental health support is not as closely integrated as it needs to be with other key services, such as those providing help with housing and employment.

 The changes proposed for Devon are part of a national improvement programme called the Community Mental Health Framework (CMHF).
 The NHS Long Term Plan pledges to deliver £2.3 billion of extra funding to mental health services in England by 2023/24.
-Over the next five years, £1 billion will be spent to expand and improve community mental health services around the country to meet people’s needs more fully – and, in Devon, we have successfully bid for our share of this funding.
+Over the next five years, £1 billion will be spent to expand and improve community mental health services around the country to meet people’s needs more fully.
+In Devon, we have successfully bid for our share of this funding.
+The Framework will bring an additional £15m into the county to support the plan.

 What is the plan for Devon?

-Over the next three years we will introduce a new model of community mental health care in Devon.
+Over the next 18 months we will introduce a new model of community mental health care in Devon.
 We received very positive feedback from NHS England and NHS Improvement about our proposals.

 The core principles of the new model include:

-- Embedded co-production and co-design with people who have lived experience .
+- Co-production and co-design with people who have lived experience of mental health issues

-- Consistent services and quality across the county.
+- Consistent services and standards of quality across the county.

 The core features of the new model include: